 This is a guest blog post from Ross Barber of Electric Kiwi.
 He designs amazing websites for artists and bands.
 I’m very excited to have him share his thoughts on my favorite social network site, Twitter.
-Be sure to follow him @webdesignmusic.
-If you are a Twitter newbie let me show you how to rock it and become #TwitterSmarter at www.twittersmarterclass.com. ~Madalyn
+Be sure to follow him @electrickiwi.
+If you are a Twitter newbie let me show you how to rock it and become #TwitterSmarter with my online training course. ~Madalyn

 Social networks play a big part in our lives now, whether we like it or not.
 How big a role they play varies from person to person, but there is no getting away from the fact that they are an integral part of our society these days.